 In November 2017 the Australian Government announced a public inquiry into the banking industry.
-The inquiry will be conducted as a Banking Royal Commission and will have powers conferred upon it by the Royal Commissions Act 1902 (Cth) and utilise various similar powers under state level jurisdictions including, for example, under the Royal Commissions Act 1923 (NSW).
+The inquiry will be conducted as a Banking Royal Commission and will have powers from the Royal Commissions Act 1902 (Cth).
+It will utilise various similar powers under state level jurisdictions including, for example, under the Royal Commissions Act 1923 (NSW).
 Officially the inquiry is known as a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.

 The Royal Commission provides an opportunity to thoroughly examine the mentality of financial institutions and consider frameworks for better regulation.
-The inquiry has so far revealed systemic issues in the industry with many of the Australian banks and other financial institutions giving evidence of cases of misconduct.
+The inquiry has so far revealed systemic issues in the industry.
+Many of the Australian banks and other financial institutions are showing evidence of cases of misconduct.

 Read some of our related blog articles so far:

 Make a Submission to the Banking Royal Commission

 The Banking Royal Commission is currently in its fifth round of hearings focused on superannuation.

 The sixth round of hearings will commence in September and will focus on issues related to insurance.
 Applications for leave to appear for Round 6 are not yet open.
 However, it is best to speak to us as soon as possible if you would like to make a submission, or if you suspect that the Commission will call you to give evidence in a hearing.